progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	    first commit

+Por defecto, si no pasas ningún argumento, `git log` lista las confirmaciones hechas sobre ese repositorio en orden cronológico inverso.
+Es decir, las confirmaciones más recientes se muestran al principio.
+Como puedes ver, este comando lista cada confirmación con su suma de comprobación SHA-1, el nombre y dirección de correo del autor, y el mensaje de confirmación.

-By default, with no arguments, `git log` lists the commits made in that repository in reverse chronological order.
+> By default, with no arguments, `git log` lists the commits made in that repository in reverse chronological order.
 That is, the most recent commits show up first.
 As you can see, this command lists each commit with its SHA-1 checksum, the author’s name and e-mail, the date written, and the commit message.

+El comando `git log` proporciona gran cantidad de opciones, para mostrarte exactamente lo que buscas.
+Aquí veremos algunas de las más usadas.

-A huge number and variety of options to the `git log` command are available to show you exactly what you’re looking for.
+> A huge number and variety of options to the `git log` command are available to show you exactly what you’re looking for.
 Here, we’ll show you some of the most-used options.

+Una de las opciones más útiles es `-p`, que muestra las diferencias introducidas en cada confirmación.
+También puedes usar la opción `-2`, que hace que se muestren únicamente las dos últimas entradas del histórico:

-One of the more helpful options is `-p`, which shows the diff introduced in each commit.
+> One of the more helpful options is `-p`, which shows the diff introduced in each commit.
 You can also use `-2`, which limits the output to only the last two entries:

 	$ git log –p -2
 	commit ca82a6dff817ec66f44342007202690a93763949